Abaso007/Heat-RAT/HeatRAT_lite/README.md

 ### 🔨Building

-In case it's the light version, it's pointless to make a builder for it.
+In case it's the lite version, it's pointless to make a builder for it.
 Firstly you need to go into `main.cpp` file and insert your data in line number 38: `RemoteAccess ra = RemoteAccess("host", "username", "password");`.
 Then to build it manually you only need to have a Visual Studio installed with C++.
 I recommend you build it like release: 64/86.
 After the building finishes you'll find the build file in `x64\Release` or `x86\Release`.

 ---